 Each team has a team leader, and each team will be responsible for 1) identifying must-have program topics, 2) soliciting program proposals on these topics, and 3) curating these programs if they’re not fulfilled by the proposals AALL receives.
 The AMPC will seek proposals reflecting these topics to ensure that the conference programming lineup is more practical and relevant than ever before.
 Members are encouraged to work with colleagues (for instance, those within SISs, chapters, or caucuses, or across library types) to develop outstanding programming ideas, identify dynamic speakers, and craft engaging sessions.

 Q. I’m intrigued.
 Can you tell me more about these “must-have” program topics?

 A. Every year, conference evaluations include comments about programs attendees wished had been presented.
 So now we’re connecting the dots, identifying crucial programming in advance to guide proposers and be more strategic in the program planning process.
-Building upon the success of the must-have programs solicited for and presented at this year’s AALL Annual Meeting & Conference, the AMPC crowd-sourced program ideas for 2020.
+Building upon the success of the must-have programs solicited for and presented at this year’s AALL Annual Meeting & Conference, the AMPC has crowdsourced program ideas for next year.

-The “must-have” program topics from each CAT will be included in the call for proposals (issued after Labor Day).
+The “must-have” program topics from each CAT will be included in the call for proposals (issued in October).
 Then it’s up to you to connect the dots—Perhaps one of the topics is exactly what your library has been tackling this year.
 Perhaps you know the perfect presenter.
 Perhaps a working group within your SIS has been brainstorming about the topic already.
 Propose a program!

 Q. Sounds great, but what happens if nobody submits a proposal on one of the must-have topics?